CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/README.md

 - Ready for use for students and instructors.
 All hardware interface programming is already complete with well documented APIs for higher abstraction development.

 # HELP REQUEST
 This code is (and probably always will be) under development.
-It is fully functional but we invite anyone who would like to offer valuable improvements to please join us.
+It is fully functional, but we invite anyone who would like to offer valuable improvements to please join us.
 Fork the repository and send us your Pull Requests!
 Currently we are working to improve latency between the Front-end GUI, server, and PWM hardward interface.
 Please see the issues posted on the
 **[HELP REQUEST BRANCH](https://github.com/CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/blob/HelpRequestWebsocket/README.md)**.
-Contributors will be recognized and appreciated!!!
+Contributors will be recognized and appreciated!

 # Credits
-### The project concept and materials where developed by the following Southwest High School Computer Science students:
+### The project concept and materials were developed by the following Southwest High School Computer Science students:

 >- William @williammunnich - Control System Server Back-end Developer
 >- Seay @Cephi495 - Control System GUI and Front end Developer